 Essential to this theory is a total ordering of partial derivatives which allows assignment to each PDE of a Leading Derivative (LD) according to a chosen ordering of functions and derivatives.
-Examples for possible orderings are or mixtures of them by giving weights to individual functions and variables.
+Examples for possible orderings are lex. order of functions > lex. order of variables, lex. order of functions > total differential order > lex. order of variables, total order > lex. order of functions > lex. order of variables or mixtures of them by giving weights to individual functions and variables.
 Above, the '>' indicate "before" in priority of criteria.
-The principle is then to
+The principle is then to add this equation to the system.